playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 }
 ```

-Something you'll see if you open the console in that example is the classic error:
+Something you'll see if you open the console in that example is an error you may already be familiar with if you’ve used Angular extensively in the past (I know I sure saw it more then a few times!):

 ```
 Error: ExpressionChangedAfterItHasBeenCheckedError: Expression has changed after it was checked.
 Previous value: 'ngTemplateOutlet: undefined'.
 Current value: 'ngTemplateOutlet: [object Object]'.
 ```

-This error is being thrown by Angular's developer mode (so if you're running a production build, this error will not show).
-But why is this error happening?
+> This error is being thrown by Angular's developer mode, so if you're running a production build, this error will not show.

+Why is this error happening?
 What can we do to fix it?

 This, my friends, is where the conversation regarding change detection, lifecycle methods, and the `static` prop come into play.

 ## Change Detection, How Does It Work #{change-detection}

-While diving into change detection in depth is a massive article all on its own.
-While I'm not wanting to deviate too badly from the general discussion around templates, having a bit of understanding on change detection will help in general.
-That said, here's a general overview of what change detection is and how it applies to that example:
+> Change detection in Angular is deserving of it’s own massive article: This is not that article.
+That said, understanding how change detection and how it affects the availability of templates is imperitive to understanding some of the more ambiguous aspects of Angular template’s behaviors.
+>
+> More information can be found on lifecycle methods and change detection on [the official docs page for them](https://angular.io/guide/lifecycle-hooks)

 _Angular has specific hooks of times when to update the UI_.
 Without these hooks, Angular has no way of knowing when data that's shown on screen is updated.
 These hooks essentially simply check when data has changed.
 While these checks are imperfect, they have default behavior that will handle most cases and and the ability to overwrite it and even manually trigger a check.